 - 1. Read this entire Contract. - 2.
-Treat all healthcare professionals and staff with courtesy and respect. - 3.
-Give accurate and complete information about present conditions, past illnesses, hospitalizations, medications, and other matters about your health.
+Treat all health care professionals and staff with courtesy and respect. - 3.
+Give accurate and complete information about present conditions, past illnesses, hospitalizations, medications, and other matters about your health that we or your Medical Practitioners need in order to provide care.
 You should make it known whether you clearly understand your care and what is expected of you.
 You need to ask questions of your Physician until you understand the care you are receiving. - 4.
 Review and understand the information you receive about us.
 You need to know the proper use of Covered Services, including the need to use Network Providers and obtain Prior Authorization for services when required. - 5.
-Show your I.D. card and keep scheduled appointments with your Physician, and call the Physician's office during office hours whenever possible if you have a delay or cancellation. - 6.
+Show your Member identification card and keep scheduled appointments with your Physician, and call the Physician's office during office hours whenever possible if you have a delay or cancellation. - 6.
 See your assigned Primary Care Provider for most of your care.
-You may change your Primary Care Provider verbally or in writing by contacting our Member Services Department. - 7.
-Read and understand to the best of your ability all materials concerning your health benefits or ask for help if you need it. - 8.
-Understand your health problems and participate, along with your healthcare professionals and Physicians in developing mutually agreed upon treatment goals to the degree possible. - 9.
-Supply, to the extent possible, information that we and/or your healthcare professionals and Physicians need in order to provide care.
+You may change your Primary Care Provider verbally or in writing by contacting Member Services. - 7.
+Read and understand to the best of your ability all materials concerning your health benefits or ask for help if you need it.

-- 10. Follow the treatment plans and instructions for care that you have agreed on with your healthcare professionals and Physician. - 11.
-Tell your healthcare professional and Physician if you do not understand your treatment plan or what is expected of you.
+- 8. Follow the treatment plans and instructions for care that you have agreed on with your health care professionals and Physician. - 9.
+Tell your health care professional and Physician if you do not understand your treatment plan or what is expected of you.
 You should work with your Provider to develop treatment goals.
-If you do not follow the treatment plan, you have the right to be advised of the likely results of your decision. - 12.
-Follow all health benefit plan guidelines, provisions, policies and procedures. - 13.
+If you do not follow the treatment plan, you have the right to be advised of the likely results of your decision. - 10.
+Follow all health benefit plan guidelines, provisions, policies and procedures. - 11.
 Use any emergency room only when you think you have an Emergency Medical Condition.
 For all other care, you should call your Primary Care Provider or access an Urgent Care Center.
-You also have access to our 24/7 Nurse Advice Line at 1-877-687-1197 and may be able to access Telemedicine services through your Provider or by calling 1-800-835-2362. - 14.
+You also have access to our 24/7 Nurse Advice Line at 1-877-687-1197 and may be able to access Telemedicine services through your Provider or by calling 1-800-835-2362. - 12.
 Provide us with information about any other health care coverage you obtained before or after enrolling with us.
 If you enroll in other coverage, you must provide us with the information as soon as possible.
 This is to avoid improper payments.
 You cannot enroll in Marketplace Coverage if you already have Medicare coverage.
-Marketplace Coverage is duplicative for existing Medicare Members, and will not provide additional benefits because Medicare is primary. - 15.
-Pay your monthly premiums on time and pay all Deductible Amounts, Copayment Amounts, or Coinsurance percentages. - 16.
-Receive all of your healthcare services and supplies from Network Providers, except as specifically stated in this Contract. - 17.
-Inform the Washington Health Benefit Exchange or other entity through which you enrolled of any changes to your income, household size, address or health coverage eligibility as soon as possible, but no more than 60 days from the date of the event. - 18.
-Notify us of any enrollment related changes that would affect your policy, such as: birth of a child, or adoption, marriage, divorce, adding/removing a dependent, spouse/domestic partner becomes eligible under a different insurer, enrollment changes, or incarceration where previously satisfied Member Deductible or Out-of-Pocket Maximum amounts within the same calendar year may qualify to transfer from one policy to another policy.
+Marketplace Coverage is duplicative for existing Medicare Members, and will not provide additional benefits because Medicare is primary. - 13.
+Pay your monthly premiums on time and pay all Deductible Amounts, Copayment Amounts, or Coinsurance percentages. - 14.
+Receive all of your health care services and supplies from Network Providers, except as specifically stated in this Contract. - 15.
+Inform the Washington Health Benefit Exchange or other entity through which you enrolled of any changes to your income, household size, address or health coverage eligibility as soon as possible, but no more than 60 days from the date of the event. - 16.
+Notify us or the Washington Health Benefit Exchange of any enrollment related changes that would affect your Contract within 60 days of the event.
+Enrollment related changes include the following: birth of a child, adoption, marriage, divorce, change of address, adding/removing a dependent, Spouse/domestic partner becomes eligible under a different insurer, or incarceration where previously satisfied Member Deductible or Out-of-Pocket Maximum amounts within the same calendar year may qualify to transfer from one policy to another policy.